r12f/sactor/examples/timer/README.md

 # Example: timer

-This demo demos how to schedule delayed message back to the actor, so we can use this to implement things like timers and etc.
+This example examples how to schedule delayed message back to the actor, so we can use this to implement things like timers and etc.

 To compile it, please [install the PlatformIO core cli](https://docs.platformio.org/en/stable/core/index.html), then use the following commands to build or upload the program to your board.

-The demo is using [Seeed Xiao ESP32-C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/) as demo.
+The example is using [Seeed Xiao ESP32-C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/) as example.

 ```bash
 # Compile